Malik Muhammad Jayasi: Biography

 Jayasi composed Akhiri Kalam in 1529-30 (936 AH), during the reign of Babur.
 He composed Padmavat in 1540-41 (936 AH).

 Some legends state that Raja Ramsingh of Amethi invited Jayasi to his court, after he heard a mendicant reciting verses from the Padmavat.
 One legend states that the king had two sons because of Jayasi's blessings.
-Jayasi spent the later part of his life in forests near Amethi, where he would often turn himself into a tiger.
+Jayasi spent the later part of his life in forests near Amethi, where as per legend he would often turn himself into a tiger.
 One day, while he was roaming around as a tiger, the king's hunters killed him.
-The king ordered a lamp to burned and Quran to be recited at his memorial.
+The king ordered a lamp to burned and the Quran to be recited at his memorial.

-Though his tomb lies in a place 3 km north of Ram Nagar, near Amethi, where he died in 1542, today a "Jaisi Smarak" (Jaisi Memorial) can be found in the city of Jais.
+Though his tomb lies at a place 3 km north of Ram Nagar, near Amethi, where he died in 1542, today a "Jaisi Smarak" (Jaisi Memorial) can be found in the city of Jayas.

 Legacy

 More than a century after his death, Jayasi's name started appearing in hagiographies that portrayed him as a charismatic Sufi pir.
 Ghulam Muinuddin Abdullah Khweshgi, in his Maarijul-Wilayat (1682–83), called him muhaqqiq-i hindi ("knower of the truth of al-Hind").